AdamPaternostro/Azure-Databricks-Token-Rotation/README.md

 The script includes step by step instructions. https://github.com/AdamPaternostro/Azure-Databricks-Token-Rotation/blob/master/Databricks-Token-Rotation.sh

+The basics:
+* You will have a key vault for IT admins (this will contain a Databricks token for Admin access to Databricks).
+We do not want developers in here.
+* You will have a key vault for Developers (this will contain the most recent Databricks token for Developers to access Databricks).
+The key vault will aslo store the "id" of this latest token.
+* In Databricks under the Admin account you will have a single token (this gets rotated everytime the script runs)
+* In Databricks under the Developer account, you will have two tokens.
+One of the tokens will be the "lastest" and will be in key vault (along with its id).
+The other token will be prior-latest token (this token should be "draining" from use).
+We cannot immediately delete the prior-latest token since stuff might break, so we create a new token (aka latest), leave the old one around to drain (aka prior-latest) and delete all other tokens (prior-prior-latest and such).

 ## The Developer's can then access their Databricks token
 1 - The can use a service princple (login to Azure) and then call KeyVault